 Turn off the heat and allow the sauce to cool.
 The sauce will thicken a little more as it cools.
 You should have about 1/2 to 3/4 cup of sauce.

-3 Cook the vegetables: Quickly wipe down the pan and heat another tablespoon of olive oil over medium heat.
+Quickly wipe down the pan and heat another tablespoon of olive oil over medium heat.
 Add the remaining diced red onions and cook until they soften, about 2 minutes.
 Add the zucchini and red pepper, and cook, stirring occasionally, until the peppers start to soften, 3 to 4 minutes.
-Stir the sliced scallions and cooked chicken into the pan with cooked vegetables.
+Stir the sliced scallions and cooked chicken into the pan with the cooked vegetables.

-4 Coat with the teriyaki sauce: Drizzle 6 tablespoons of the prepared teriyaki sauce and ½ teaspoon sesame oil into the pan and stir.
+Drizzle 6 tablespoons of the prepared teriyaki sauce and 1/2 teaspoon sesame oil into the pan and stir.
 Save the rest of the teriyaki sauce for drizzling over wraps.
 Turn off heat, taste, and adjust seasonings if needed.